vroger11/vroger11.github.io/_posts/2019-09-09-save-git-credentials.markdown

 And you are good to go.
 You will be asked only once for each repository.
-Next time, it will automatically be filled (silently without asking for credentials).
+Afterwards, git will fill automatically the credentials for each repository.

 # Cache expiration